keptn/keptn.github.io/content/docs/quickstart/_index.md

 ## Install Keptn in a container

-We provide a Helm chart and a Docker container that you can install locally to explore Keptn.
+We provide a Docker container that you can install locally.
+Alternatively, we provide a Helm chart that can installed on your own cluster to provide the Keptn installation.
 You need to have about 12GB of memory and 50-60 GB of disk space to install these containers.

 You can instead install Keptn yourself on either an existing Kubernetes cluster